phrobo/spiff/docs/installation.rst

 ``````

 This section is included as an example to get Spiff and Apache to work
 together in harmony.
-It is more or less exactly how we run things at
+It is more or less exactly how we used to run things at
 synhak.org

 First, decide where you're going to serve up spiff.
 Keep in mind: this
 URL should probably never ever ever change in your space's lifetime.
 QR
 codes, hardware sensors, door swipes, and whatever else you have talking
 to Spiff will need reconfigured if things ever move.
-We run our instance
+We used to run our instance
 at https://synhak.org/auth/

 Our git clone of Spiff is located in /usr/share/spiff/.